Kim Ung

 Kim Ung (/ko/ or /ko/ /ko/; 1912 – ?) was a North Korean general and vice-minister of defence.
 He was a member of the Yan'an faction.

 Chinese military

 Kim fled China to avoid the Japanese occupation, and was trained at the Whampoa Military Academy in the late 1920s or early 1930s.
-He became a communist and probably was on the Long March.
-During the late 1930s and the 1940s he was in the Eighth Route Army and became brigadier or divisional commander.
+During the late 1930s and the 1940s, he became a communist and was in the Eighth Route Army and became brigadier or divisional commander.

 Korean war

 On the outbreak of war, 25 June 1950, Kim was a lieutenant general commanding 1 Corps of the Korean People's Army (KPA).
 On the death in action of Lieutenant General Kang Kon, Kim succeeded him as chief of staff to General Kim Chaek, front commander.

 By 1951 Kim Ung was KPA front commander, succeeding Kim Chaek, who was purged for his failure at the Incheon Landing, Kim Ung held the post until the end of the war.